Worf2340/TimeLogger/README.md

 * `/playtime [player] <time>`
   - Checks playtime of a player.
 If no time is specified, it will check all playtime.
   - Valid time units: seconds (s), minutes (m), hours (h), days (d).
+  - Ex: `/playtime Worf2340` would return all of Worf2340's playtime.
+  - Ex: `/playtime Worf2340 24h` would return all of Worf2340's playtime in the last 24 hours.
 * `/playtime [player] on [date] <timezone>`
   - Checks playtime of a player on a certain date.
   - Dates must be formatted in the `yyyy-MM-dd` format.